Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Preliminaries

 where $\mathsf{e}(x, y)$ denotes the mean squared error between $x$ and $y$, and $\mathbf{A}_\mathsf{d}$ represents duplicated versions of $\mathbf{A}$.
-This duplication is implemented to inhibit the flow of gradients through $\mathbf{A}$, thereby preventing updates to $\mathbf{A}$ or the NN parameters involved in computing the matrix.
+The duplication is implemented to inhibit the flow of gradients through $\mathbf{A}$, thereby preventing updates to $\mathbf{A}$ or the NN parameters involved in computing the matrix.
 The parameters $\alpha$ and $\beta$ serve as hyperparameters that regulate the relative significance of the respective loss components.
 The role of each component is summarized as follows. \begin{itemize} \item The first term pertains to the quality of the reconstruction task, albeit hindered by the inability to apply the chain rule in gradient calculation due to VQ.
 Consequently, leveraging the straight-through gradient estimator between $\mathbf{Y}$ and $\hat{\mathbf{Y}}$, we establish a linkage between the gradient from $\mathsf{e}(\hat{\mathbf{X}}, \mathbf{X})$ to $\hat{\mathbf{Y}}$ and the gradient from $\mathbf{Y}$ to $\mathbf{X}$.
 This term significantly influences the training of both encoder parameter $\boldsymbol{\theta}$ and decoder parameter $\boldsymbol{\phi}$. \item The second term aims to minimize the disparity between the detected codewords $\hat{\mathbf{Y}}$ and the duplicated original feature vectors $\mathbf{Y}_\mathsf{d}$, thereby guiding the training of the codebook $\mathbf{C}$ alone. \item Due to challenges in achieving convergence of the codebook, the third term serves to regularize the training of the codebook $\mathbf{C}$, which is not directly related to the update of the codebook but the JSCC encoder.
-It achieves this by minimizing the disparity between the original feature vectors $\mathbf{Y}$ and the duplicated detected codewords $\hat{\mathbf{Y}}_\mathsf{d}$, thereby facilitating the alignment of the original feature vectors with the nearest codewords in the codebook. \end{itemize} Consequently, the parameters are obtained as
+It achieves this by minimizing the disparity between the original feature vectors $\mathbf{Y}$ and the duplicated detected codewords $\hat{\mathbf{Y}}_\mathsf{d}$, thereby facilitating the alignment of the original feature vectors with the nearest codewords in the codebook. \end{itemize} Consequently, the parameters are obtained as $(\boldsymbol{\theta}^*, \boldsymbol{\phi}^*, \mathbf{C}^*) = \argmin_{\boldsymbol{\theta}, \boldsymbol{\phi}, \mathbf{C}} \mathcal{L}$.
+During the training process, it is crucial to manage the hyperparameter $\alpha$ with precision, while $\beta$ usually works well setting to $0.25\alpha$\cite{van2017neural}.
+If the sum of the second and third terms approaches zero too rapidly, the decoder will not receive sufficient training due to limited variation in the input codewords.
+In this scenario, reducing $\alpha$ is advisable.
+Conversely, if the sum of the second and third terms remains excessively large, increasing $\alpha$ is recommended since it indicates a substantial vector quantization error in the current codebook.